pbbcache/cachesim/README.md

 	find ~ -name 'ipcluster'
 	export PATH=$PATH:$HOME/.local/bin

-For more information on this library and the possibility to define a cluster, recur to the [https://ipyparallel.readthedocs.io/en/latest/](official documentation)
+For more information on this library, recur to the [official documentation](https://ipyparallel.readthedocs.io/en/latest/)

 ## Getting started